Churches Together E-Newsletter

 Please CLICK HERE to see recent reports.

-The January 2017 Edition of the CTF Directory has been issued.
-This provides contact information for local churches, ministers and Christian organisations.
+The CTF Directory was updated and re-issued in January 2017.
+The directory provides contact information for local churches, ministers and Christian organisations.

 Copies available to those working with Churches Together in Farnham on application to the secretary.
 Also available for download by authorised persons — please refer to the “Contacts” page.